Choosing the Best Font for Email Marketing Campaigns

 Web fonts

-Different brands want to stand out in their own ways, and one way to do that is through web fonts.
-While regular fonts are installed on an operating system, web fonts are designed specifically for use on websites and are not available on all devices and OS by default.
-The font you choose for your email will only display properly if it is compatible with the email service provider your recipients use.
+While system fonts are installed on devices from the get-go, web fonts are designed specifically for use on websites and are not available on all devices and OS by default.
+The web font you choose for your email will only display properly if it is compatible with the email service provider your recipients use.
 If the font you choose is not compatible, they will see the default font for their email provider, or a fallback font that you specified when designing the email.
+Despite this limitation, web fonts can make your email campaigns stand out and allow for more visual branding.

-Some common web fonts include Open Sans and Roboto.
+Two of the most common web fonts are Open Sans and Roboto.

 Open Sans

-Open Sans is a typeface that was designed for mobile devices.
-It is easy to read and has been officially supported by Gmail.
-This makes it a great choice for email campaigns that favor minimalism.
+Open Sans is a typeface that was originally designed for mobile devices.
+It is easy to read and officially supported by Gmail, so it’s a solid choice for email campaigns with minimalistic design or those aimed at a mobile-first audience.

-Motorola’s use of Open Sans is ideal for its email newsletter designs.
+Here is an example of a good use of Open Sans in a Motorola email newsletter.
 The headline is eye-catching and allows the reader to understand the message quickly, while the body text underneath is easy to read.
 In addition to the headline and body text, Motorola also uses Open Sans for its CTA button to make it as clear as possible.

 Source: Moosend